Bayonne Bridge: A Project Without Precedent

 Bayonne Bridge is an iconic arch bridge, designed by Othmar Ammann, whose name is synonymous with innovative bridge designs.
 Since its opening in 1931, it has captivated engineers and architects.
 And for the first 46 years of its life, it held the record as the longest through arch bridge in the world.

-HDR helped make that possible, and two of our senior bridge designers write about the journey in consecutive articles from the Summer 2017 edition of Aspire: The Concrete Bridge Magazine.
+HDR helped make that possible, as part of a joint venture with WSP, and two of our senior bridge designers write about the journey in consecutive articles from the Summer 2017 edition of Aspire: The Concrete Bridge Magazine.

 In the first article, “Bayonne Bridge: New Bridge Allows Larger Container Ships to Pass,” our Joseph LoBuono, major bridge technical director, and Chester Werts, senior bridge engineer, write about factors that led to the decision to keep the arch in place and raise the deck.
 In the second article, “Bayonne Bridge — Design and Construction Features,” they detail unique aspects that made this engineering achievement possible — and while maintaining service across the bridge during construction.